The Bull from the Sea

-The Bull from the Sea is the sequel to Mary Renault's The King Must Die.
-It continues the story of the mythological hero Theseus after his return from Crete.
+The Bull from the Sea is a novel written by Mary Renault, first published in 1962.
+It is the sequel to The King Must Die and continues the story of the mythological hero Theseus after his return from Crete.

 Plot introduction

 The story is a retelling of the life of mythological hero Theseus after his return from the Minoan palace of Knossos.
 The novel follows his later quests, his friendship with Pirithoos, and his liaison with Hippolyta and marriage to Phaedra.